dtcenter/ufs-case-studies/docs/source/2018Michael.rst

       crontab Michael.crontab
   .. group-tab:: SRW.v1.0

-    The case runs are initialized at 00z Oct 07, 2018 with 120 hours forecasting.
-The app uses ``./xmlchange`` to change the runtime settings.
-The settings that need to be modified to set up the start date, start time, and run time are listed below.
+    The case runs are initialized at 00z Oct 09, 2018 with 90 hours forecasting.
+The app uses ``config.sh`` to set the runtime settings.
+The settings that need to be modified to set up the first cycle, last cycle, cycle hour, and fcst length are listed below.

     .. code-block:: bash

-      ./xmlchange RUN_STARTDATE=2018-10-07,START_TOD=0,STOP_OPTION=nhours,STOP_N=120
+    FCST_LEN_HRS="96"
+    LBC_SPEC_INTVL_HRS="6"
+    DATE_FIRST_CYCL="20181009"
+    DATE_LAST_CYCL="20181009"
+    CYCL_HRS=( "00" )

     Initial condition (IC) files are created from GFS operational dataset in NEMSIO format.
 The `Stand-alone Geophysical Fluid Dynamics Laboratory (GFDL) Vortex Tracker <https://dtcenter.org/community-code/gfdl-vortex-tracker>`_ is a tool to estimate hurricane tracks and intensities.
 The `Best Track dataset <https://www.nhc.noaa.gov/data/#hurdat>`_ provides the ‘truth’ data for hurricane evolution.